 We identified 68 risks and categorised them by causal factor.
-We evaluated both the likelihood and consequence of each risk, for each of the five counties for the present day (short term) and for two future dates (medium and long term).
-For the later dates, we assessed against both a benign (2°C) and an adverse (4°C) climate scenario.
+We evaluated both the likelihood and consequence of each risk. for each of the five counties for the present day (short term) and for two future dates address them discussed within the body of